 8. A jovial greeting from every staff member you encounter

 One of Tremezzo’s more subtle plays (and one that is quite easily overlooked) is the genuinely friendly greeting all staff give to guests.
 Be it the gardeners, concierge, waiters and maids, everyone acknowledges you each day with a warm greeting, without any undertones of worry that it might disturb the guest.
 This surprisingly refreshing gesture made me feel very welcome during my stay.

 9. The ability to seriously upgrade your accommodation

-If the elite Belle Epoque luxury of Tremezzo somehow just doesn’t quite cut it for you, you can step it up a notch and have some extra privacy by exclusively booking out either the Tremezzo-owned 16th-century Villa Sola Cabiati or the newly acquired 18th-century Villa Passalacqua.
+If the elite Belle Epoque luxury of the Grand Hotel Tremezzo somehow just doesn’t quite cut it for you, you can step it up a notch and have some extra privacy by exclusively booking out either the Tremezzo-owned 16th-century Villa Sola Cabiati or the newly acquired 18th-century Villa Passalacqua.
 For Villa Sola Cabiati, a cool €12,000 (AU$19,000) a night during peak season (only €7,000 during off-season) will mean the once aristocratic, six-suite residence with fully dedicated staff will be yours.
 Now that’s living.

 The team at Tremezzo treated us to a spectacular evening, hosting an elegant candle-lit, opera-backed, four-course dinner in the marble-laden front foyer of Villa Sola Cabiati – as you could imagine, this was something special.